I used to work by the oak tree. I never thought much about it until someone pointed it out to me, even though I walked by it at least 10 times a week.

 Oak trees are everywhere in Florida.
 No big deal.
 Certainly not as cool as cabbage palms tucked into every nook and cranny, or as funky looking as longleaf pines, once almost completely decimated thanks to timber mining.
 Pollen and spiders drop like crazy out of oak trees.
 They're Florida's forgotten tree, overlooked because of their commonality.

 This tree, though...
 Someone went through a lot of trouble to make sure it had plenty of chances to grow.
-It lives in a parking lot, shaded on one side by a county building and on another by an old pink church.
+It lives in a parking lot, shaded on one side by a and on another by an old pink church.
 The world changed around the tree.
 The palm thickets around it gave way to buildings, but for some reason, this tree got to stay.

 Greenery surrounds its base, but the tree is so large that to allow the greenery to surround the tree's entire drip line would mean no one could use the parking lot.
 There's a lot of blacktop around this giant, henna-stained trunk.
 Stoop down and look closer, though, and you'll tiny drains in the pavement, all spaced just underneath the edge of the tree’s branches.
 Some anonymous building owner or developer wanted to make sure the tree never went thirsty.